awsdocs/amazon-athena-user-guide/doc_source/creating-tables.md

 1. In the query editor, next to **Tables and views**, choose **Create**, and then choose **S3 bucket data\.**

-1. in the **Create Table From S3 bucket data** form, enter the the information to create your table, and then choose **Create table**\.
+1. In the **Create Table From S3 bucket data** form, enter the information to create your table, and then choose **Create table**\.
 For more information about the fields in the form, see [Adding a table using a form](data-sources-glue.md#data-sources-glue-manual-table)\.

 ### To create a table using Hive DDL<a name="to-create-a-table-using-hive-ddl"></a>